alexisbellido/salt-django-stack/README.rst

     'database':
       - zinibu.postgresql

-GlusterFS client is required by collectstatic in zinibu.django.
+GlusterFS client is required by collectstatic in zinibu.django if glusterfs_nodes are defined in zinibu_basic.

+GlusterFS is optional if you will use just one webhead, which is the case for most development situations.
+Don't include glusterfs_nodes in zinibu_basic and zinibu.django won't run operations related to GlusterFS.

 This is another example, more complete, /etc/salt/top.sls, with the correct execution order: